-23.0 Training
+23. Training

-Staff members will undergo safeguarding and child protection training at induction, which will be updated on a annual basis and/or whenever there is a change in legislation.
+Staff members will undergo safeguarding and child protection training at induction, which will be updated on an annual basis and/or whenever there is a change in legislation.
+Safeguarding will also be a regular agenda item at weekly briefings.